ldeso/blitz/README.md

 ## Features

+**Made for blitz**

+  - Defaults to 5+3 Fischer timing: 5 minutes + 3 seconds per move
+  - FIDE-compliant: initial time for 5+3 is 5:03, not 5:00
+  - Privacy-friendly: no ads, no permissions

 **Fast and intuitive controls**

-  - Made for blitz: defaults to 5+3 Fischer timing (5 minutes + 3 seconds per move)
+  - Touching anywhere on the screen switches to the next player
-  - Fast: time and increment are set by horizontal and vertical dragging
+  - Time and increment are set by horizontal and vertical dragging
-  - Responsive: haptic feedback is enabled by setting the ringtone on vibrate
+  - Haptic feedback is enabled by setting the ringtone to vibrate
-  - Intuitive: back gestures pause and reset the clock
+  - Back gestures pause and reset the clock

 **Robust time implementation**

-  - Robust: tested with 100% code coverage
-  - Precise: uses the most precise time source available on the device
+  - Uses the most precise time source available on the device
-  - FIDE-compliant: 5+3 Fischer timing starts at 5:03 (not 5:00)
+  - Clock implementation tested with 100% code coverage

-**Secure and privacy-friendly**
+**Free and secure**

-  - Privacy-friendly: no ads, no permissions
-  - Free: open source with reproducible builds
+  - Open source with reproducible builds
+  - Enables memory tagging on compatible devices
-  - Secure: enforces Android 14 security improvements
+  - Meets Android 14 security requirements

 ## Install